-The default diagram template is the one at the top of the diagram template list that opens when you click the New drop-down arrow in the Utility Network or Trace Network tab set.
+The default diagram template is the one at the top of the diagram template list that opens when you click the New drop-down arrow on the Utility Network or Trace Network tab.
 It is also the one selected by default in this list when you start any new ArcGIS Pro session.
-As the one selected in the list, it is the active template used by default to generate your diagram if you directly click New without picking any other particular template in this list.
-At the time, you pick another template in the list to generate a new diagram; this chosen template becomes the new selected template in the list and the active template for any new diagram generation by default.
+As the one selected in the list, it is the active template used by default to generate your diagram if you click New without picking any other template in this list.
+If you pick another template in the list to generate a new diagram, it becomes the new selected template in the list and the default template for any new diagram generated.

-Network diagrams are representations of a set of network features or network objects that participate in the utility network or trace network.
+Network diagrams are representations of network features or network objects that participate in the utility network or trace network.

 They contain diagram junctions, edges, and containers that are related to utility network or trace network elements.
 A network diagram is based on a diagram template.
 Most often, it is displayed in a diagram map as a diagram layer, and that layer renders based on a diagram layer definition.
 Any newly generated network diagram is temporary by default and flagged in the database to be discarded when its last diagram map view closes.
-You can also store a network diagram long term in the database by clicking the Store Diagram button .
+As needed, you can store a network diagram in the database by clicking the Store Diagram button .

 During its life cycle, a network diagram may become inconsistent regarding the network topology space.
 To make an inconsistent diagram return to a consistent state, you can update the diagram.
-Updating a diagram refers to updating its content relating to the network topology, that is, synchronizing its content with the network features and network objects used to initially generate it to reflect any changes that may have impacted those network elements in the diagram.
+Updating a diagram synchronizes its content with the network features and objects so changes on these network elements are reflected in the diagram.

 The diagram layer is a composite layer that contains feature layers that are joins between network diagram feature classes and their associated network source classes or object tables.

 A diagram map is a canvas on which a network diagram displays by default.
-Any newly generated diagram opens in a diagram map view and results in the creation of a diagram map project item appears on the Catalog pane.
+When a new diagram is created, it opens in a diagram map view and a diagram map project item appears on the Catalog pane.
 Diagram maps can be saved with the project.
 As with any other map, you can have several map views related to a diagram map.
-However, for this particular type of map, closing the last map view of a diagram map removes the related diagram map item from the project Maps list.
+However, for this particular type of map, closing the last map view of a diagram map removes the related diagram map item from the project's Maps list.

 Subnetwork system diagram

-A Subnetwork system diagram is a network diagram representing a subnetwork.
-Subnetwork system diagrams are fully managed behind the scenes—that is, created, updated, and deleted—by the Update Subnetwork tool.Learn more about subnetwork system diagrams and their specifics
+A subnetwork system diagram is a network diagram representing a subnetwork.
+Subnetwork system diagrams are fully managed behind the scenes by the Update Subnetwork tool; that is, the tool creates, updates, and deletes the diagram.Learn more about subnetwork system diagrams

 Diagram graph and top graph of diagrams